tealblu/tealblu.github.io-graph/logseq/version-files/base/pages/Graph Structure.md

 	- Any block larger than one paragraph (subjective) should be its own page.
 	- Any page longer than two full screens should be split up.
 	- Full sentences should be used when possible.
+	- No orphan pages should *ever* be pushed to production.
+	- All root pages should have a category.